 When the invitation to meet for tacos in Painesville arrived, we blindly assumed that we were headed for El Señor's, the fabulous taqueria tucked inside La Mexicana grocery store.
-When we bothered to actually read the invitation more than halfway into the journey, we learned that we were actually bound for La Casita
+When we bothered to actually read the invitation more than halfway into the journey, we learned that we were, in fact, bound for La Casita

 , an altogether different Latin grocery less than a mile away.